 Last but not least, the very nature of the economy and society is the cause.
-Just as in human psyche, there are no constant relations in the economy, where one action always causes a certain response.
+Just as in the human psyche, there are no constant relations in the economy, where one action would always cause a certain response.

-Exaggerated self-confidence and fear of loss are emotions that dominate the minds of most of the investors, especially those starting out.
+Exaggerated self-confidence and fear of loss are emotions that dominate minds of most investors, especially those who are starting out.
 These are the so-called cognitive brain constraints that are the greatest enemy of a successful investment.

-These factors for weaker performance of active investment management are described by numerous studies of behavioral economics and finance that do not look at economics as an exact or rational science but the sphere which is influenced by subjective human decision-making based on psychological motives.
+These factors for weaker performance of active investment management are described by numerous studies of behavioral economics and finance that do not look at economics as an exact or rational science but rather as a field which is influenced by subjective human decision-making based on psychological motives.

-In practice, it means that 95% of Europe's actively managed equity funds, focused on global stocks, have not outperformed the global stock index – S&P Global 1200 Index – over the last 10 years.
+In practice, it means that 98% of actively managed mutual funds denominated in euros and focused on global equities have not outperformed the S&P Global 1200 World Equity Index over the 10 years ending December 2022.

-And these are funds managed by professional managers who spent their entire career on the financial markets.
+And these are funds managed by professional managers who spent their entire careers in the financial markets.
 They have unlimited access to information, powerful analytic tools, and support teams.

-The best evidence of human inability to predict the market developments was the financial crisis in 2008.
-The vast majority of funds was not able to catch it.
+The best evidence of human inability to predict market developments was the financial crisis in 2008.
+The vast majority of funds was unable to catch it.
 The losses of professional managers were generally even larger than the loss of the market itself.
 Worse yet, most of them have missed the rise of the bull market, and none of them have even anticipated the size it reached over the following decade.